saimantmg01/Codepath_Homework/README.md

 Vulnerability #1: Username Enumeration

 Description: In green version of Globitek website, username enumeration is one of two vulnerabilities.
-While using random username and password in login page, it resulted into error which says, "Log in was unsuccessful" when it doesnot exist.
-But, while existing username as "jmonroe99" and "pperson" with random password in login page.
+While using random username and password in login page, it resulted into error which says, "Log in was unsuccessful" when such credentials doesnot exist.
+But, while existing username as "jmonroe99" and "pperson" with random password in login page is inserted.
 It gave the bold form of "Log in was unsuccessful".
 Giving way to figure out valid username.

 <img src="green-vuln1.gif">

 Vulnerability #2: Cross-Site Scripting

-Description: In green version of Globitek website, Cross Site Scripting is one of two vulnerabilities.
+Description: In green version of Globitek website, Cross Site Scripting is one of the two vulnerabilities.
 Contact page of green version of website can be used to insert malicious code on feedback input which when viewed by user or admin will result into message pop-up in this case.
 Malicious code in this case:
 ```
 <script>alert("Saiman found the XSS")</script>())))